jbripley/brazil/README.markdown

 # Brazil
 Brazil is a tool to track schema changes to database instances.
 It is implemented in Ruby on Rails and support deployment of changes to Ruby DBI supported databases (currently MySQL, Oracle and PostgreSQL).

-New features or bugs can be reported to the Brazil's [issue tracker](http://jbripley.lighthouseapp.com/projects/26712-brazil/overview) in Lighthouse.
+New features or bugs can be reported to Brazil's [issue tracker](http://jbripley.lighthouseapp.com/projects/26712-brazil/overview) in Lighthouse.

 # Install
 To setup Brazil you need to follow these steps: